Cube-OS/cubeOS/docs/sdk-docs/sdk-rust.rst

 | Pumpkin MBM2     | /usr/bin/bbb_toolchain/usr/bin/arm-linux-gcc  |
 +------------------+-----------------------------------------------+

-To simplify development when cross-compiling, use the ``cargo kubos`` command to automatically setup the build environment.
-The ``cargo kubos`` command takes a required cargo sub-command (i.e. ``build``, ``test``), and a target.
+To simplify development when cross-compiling, use the ``cargo cubeos`` command to automatically setup the build environment.
+The ``cargo cubeos`` command takes a required cargo sub-command (i.e. ``build``, ``test``), and a target.
 For example, to build a project for the ISIS iOBC::

-    $ cargo kubos -c build -t kubos-linux-isis-gcc
+    $ cargo cubeos -c build -t cubeos-linux-isis-gcc

 Cross compiling can also be done manually by specifying the C compiler path in the ``CC`` environment variable like so::